Oxyliteral/PF-WOTR-mod-archive/README.md

 **Legend:**
 Modifies Legend EXP table to be 2 to 1 compared to normal exp table.

+**MythicReworked:**
+Rework of the below mod.
+Major changes include: All requirements for Mythic Paths have been removed.
+All Mythic Paths are now available for selection on Drezen rooftop, with features moved to accomodate the 5 remaining Mythic Levels.

 **Mythic:**
 Allows faster and more front-loaded mythic levels, also allows Legend to be picked on Drezen rooftop.
 **2 Mythic Levels in prologue** (upon gaining light power and upon defeating maze boss).